ClickHouse/ClickHouse/docs/en/operations/table_engines/stripelog.md

 For each table ClickHouse writes two files:

 - `data.bin` — Data file.
-- `index.mkr` — File with marks.
+- `index.mrk` — File with marks.
 Marks contain offsets for each column of each data block inserted.

 The `StripeLog` engine does not support the `ALTER UPDATE` and `ALTER DELETE` operations.